 How the Lions’ Thanksgiving Game Became One of the NFL’s Longest-Standing Traditions

-The Lions played their first Turkey Day game 85 years ago, and they haven't missed a beat since
+The Lions played their first Turkey Day game 87 years ago.
+As usual, they did not win.

 When Americans tuck into their turkey on Thanksgiving, the side dish the majority of us agree on isn’t mashed potatoes, stuffing or cranberry sauce — it’s football.

-So how exactly did football and Thanksgiving become bedfellows to green beans, cream of mushroom soup and French fried onions?
+So how, exactly, did football, Thanksgiving and the Detroit Lions (as well as the Dallas Cowboys) become bedfellows to green beans, cream of mushroom soup and French fried onions?
 As it turns out, the NFL traces its Thanksgiving tradition back to 1876, when Yale and Princeton, who were still playing a version of football that looks closer to rugby than today’s modern game, faced off in Hoboken in the intercollegiate championship game.
 The game was such a hit that the schools inspired other colleges and some high schools to begin playing Thanksgiving games against rivals and, by the late 1890s, the practice was fairly widespread.

 The creators of the NFL were no dummies, so when the league was founded in 1920, Thanksgiving games were a part of it, with as many as six taking place each on the holiday each year.
 The two teams we all associate with Thanksgiving nowadays — the Lions and Cowboys — did not take the field that year … mostly because they didn’t exist yet.